 News Application Developer, National Public Radio

 The NPR Books team wants to "help you find a great book to read," according to NPR News Application Developer David Eads.
 Formerly known as the NPR Books team, they presented their annual recommendations list in the 2014 NPR Book Concierge and has continued the tradition through 2018.
 This online tool allows users to sort and browse reviewed books based on their own preferences.

 Each of the 250 books on the NPR app has a pop-up window that includes the book cover, a short review and recommendation, a list of genres, social media tools to share the review and buttons to help users find the book.
 However, sharp-eyed librarian Lisa Tattersall, Program Supervisor for Adult Services with OCLC member group Washington County Cooperative Library Services, noticed a small problem with the 2014 list.
-"They linked to Amazon, iBooks and IndieBound for each title, but not to WorldCat®," she said.
+"They linked to Amazon, iBooks, and IndieBound for each title, but not to WorldCat®," she said.

 So Lisa took to Twitter.
 On only the second day the 2014 Book Concierge was live, she tweeted, "@nprbooks Love the 2014 book concierge!
 Any way you could add @OCLC WorldCat links next yr, pointing to library copies?"
 NPR Books responded right away, expressing enthusiasm and referring the request to David.
 David and Lisa exchanged tweets, with many favorites and retweets from others, to figure out whether the WorldCat links could be added even sooner.